 - 14.1.
-The School provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
-There is a social media policy that offers guidance and direction to all staff. - 14.2.
+The Trust provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
+Guidance on Staff Use of Social Media Policy. - 14.2.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.